00xc/libbus/README.md

 A radically lightweight and simple concurrent message bus library.

 ## What does it do? ##
 `libbus` provides a shared bus for message passing.
 Clients can register callbacks to receive messages from the bus.
 Any user can send a message to all registered clients (broadcast) or to specific ones.
-It makes use of atomic operations to ensure lock-free synchronization in a mulithreaded environment.
+This library makes use of GCC's atomic builtins to ensure lock-free synchronization in a mulithreaded environment.

 ## Compiling ##
 Simply use `make static` to compile as a static library.
 You can use `libbus` from your program by linking it with the library:

 `gcc <your_program.c> libbus.a -I<path_to_libbus>/src/ -latomic`.

 ## Usage ##

+### Use cases ###
+An example of an use case would be an environment with multiple threads that perform jobs from a queue.
+With `libbus`, each thread can register a callback that pushes the received message into that thread's queue.
+In this case, one would set the `ctx` parameter of `bus_register` to point to that thread's queue.
+This way, threads can send messages to each other, using `bus_send`, just by having a reference to the shared bus.

+### Examples ###
+Two example programs are provided:
+* [simple_program.c](examples/simple_program.c) registers two clients, sends a broadcast message, unregisters one of the clients and then sends another broadcast message.
+Each message is printed to standard output.
+It can me compiled with `make simple_program`.
+* [thread_program.c](examples/thread_program.c) launches several threads, which send messages to each other and again get printed to standard out.
+It can me compiled with `make thread_program`.

-An example program is provided in [main.c](src/main.c).
-As mentioned, the library is radically simple.
-You create a new bus with `bus_new`, register a new client with `bus_register`, send a message with `bus_send`, unregister a client with `bus_unregister` and free the bus with `bus_free`.
+The main usage flow consists on creating a new bus with `bus_new`, registering callbacks with `bus_register`, sending messages with `bus_send`, unregistering callbacks with `bus_unregister` and deleting the bus with `bus_free`.

 ### API ###
+As mentioned, the library is radically simple; there are only 5 functions.
 The following documentation can be found in [bus.h](src/bus.h):

 ```C
 #define BUS_DEFAULT_CLIENTS    128